Equivariant discretizations of diffusions, random walks, and harmonic functions: Lyons-Sullivan discretization

-\begin{thm} Assume that $M$ is $L$-transient, that $X$ is $*$-uniform, and that $X$ is endowed with the family $\mu$ of $LS$-measures associated to balanced $LS$-data $(F_x,V_x)$.
+\begin{thm} Assume that $M$ is $L$-transient, $X$ is $*$-uniform, and $X$ is endowed with the family $\mu$ of $LS$-measures associated to uniform $LS$-data $(F_x,V_x)$.
 Then \begin{enumerate} \item the $\mu$-random walk on $X$ is transient and the inclusion $X\to M$ extends to a homeomorphism

 \item $\partial_L^{\min}M=\partial_LM$ if and only if $\partial_\mu^{\min}X=\partial_\mu X$. \end{enumerate} \end{thm}